Spring 2018 Rush Sign-Up

 For anyone considering going through recruitment during the Spring 2018 semester, here are the things you need to know:

-- It is in your best interest to attend the IFC Recruitment Information Session on Friday, January 26th.
+- It is in your best interest to attend the IFC Recruitment Information Session on Monday, January 29th.
 This will cover all of the details of recruitment, specific dates, and how the process will work.
+Two information sessions will be offered: one at 3:45 pm and one at 7:15 pm.
+Both information sessions will be held in the Stamp Student Union Grand Ballroom.

-- Recruitment begins with Meet the IFC on Monday, January 29th; time and location to be announced shortly.
+- Recruitment begins with Meet the IFC on Monday, January 29th from 4 – 7 pm in the Stamp Student Union Grand Ballroom.
 All recognized Interfraternity Council member organizations on-campus will be present for this event.

 - In addition to chapter-specific events, every chapter will hold an open house at their facility, or other location if they do not have a chapter facility.
 These will be held on Wednesday, January 31st, and Thursday, February 1st.